 University of Pennsylvania hglin@seas.upenn.edu

-I am a graduate student at the University of Pennsylvania.
-I am supervised by Prof. Lingjie Liu.
-Before that, I received Bachelor of Science in Computer Science and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory (MLOPT) Research Group and advised by Prof. Ramya Korlakai Vinayak, Prof. Matthew L. Malloy, and Prof. Steven J. Schrodi.
+I expect to receive my Master of Science in Engineering in Computer Graphics and Game Technology from the University of Pennsylvania in May 2025.
+Here I am supervised by Professor Lingjie Liu.
+Before that, I received Bachelor of Science in Computer Science (with Honors) and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory (MLOPT) Research Group and advised by Professor Ramya Korlakai Vinayak, Professor Matthew L. Malloy, and Professor Steven J. Schrodi.

 Safe and Robust ML: Safety and robustness entail the model’s resilience against adversarial attacks, unanticipated scenarios, and data inconsistencies.
 My research endeavors include methods such as uncertainty estimation, calibration, and Out-of-Distribution detection to enhance the safety and robustness of ML systems.
 Relevant publications are listed below:

-Quantifying Uncertainty in Neural Rendering: Neural rendering, despite its remarkable performance in view synthesis, often leaves questions about the reliability of its reconstructions.
+Quantifying Uncertainty in Neural Rendering: Neural rendering often leaves questions about the reliability of its reconstructions.
 Incorporating uncertainty estimation ensures that the results are quantifiably trustworthy.
-My focus is on infusing Bayesian statistics into neural radiance fields.
+My focus is on infusing Bayesian statistics into neural rendering.
+Check out our latest work in Gaussian Splatting [Preprint’24].

 Taming False Positives in Out-of-Distribution Detection with Human Feedback